Sc1borg/startup/notes.md

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

+## HTTP

+Default ports: HTTP - 80, HTTPS - 443, SSH - 22 \n
+Status codes: 100 - incomplete, 200 - ok, 300 - redirect, 400 - client error, 500 - server error \n
+content-type(header): allows you to specify format of the data(plain text/html/json/xml/image)

+### Cookies
+Secure cookie - Only sent to the server with an encrypted request over https.
+Can still be accessed by javascript if someone has the device \n http only - Cookies can't be accessed using javascript.
+It can only be accessed when it reaches the server (session cookies should be http only) \n
+SameSite - Specifies whether cookies are sent with cross site requests ie to or from other sites 3 levels \n Strict - only sends cookies in response to requests from the cookie's origin Lax - sends cookies when someone navigates to the site as well as the strict cookies None - Just sends cookies - Secure must also be set.

 ## HTML

 I struggled at first because I didn't understand how to edit my html files and then deploy them, but once I found out that I didn't need to be in my ssh to edit it, it got a lot easier.
 I got a lot of inspiration from W3 schools and formatting from Genshindle.com